 The home of Loki handball players has received roof insulation

-The heat is intense on the part of the roof of the Imre Hódos Event Hall where solar panels are installed.
-The roof structure of the facility is covered with tar paper insulation, so it heats up easily.
-The managing director of DVSC Handball Ltd. operating the hall, Zsolt Ábrók, said that year after year they try to develop the building with cost-effective and sustainable solutions.
+Zsolt Ábrók, Managing Director of DVSC Handball Ltd., which operates the hall, said that year after year, they strive to develop the building with cost-effective and sustainable solutions.
 “The LED light bulbs have been replaced, we switched from district heating to heat pumps as much as possible, we installed solar panels, and we insulated the hall.
-We are taking every opportunity to make the maintenance of the hall less expensive,” the managing director pointed out.
+We are taking every opportunity to make the maintenance of the hall less expensive,” he pointed out.

 Source and photo credit:debrecen.hu